Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Distality of automorphisms on and Sub

 {\bf Step 2:} Suppose $G$ is not totally disconnected.
 Note that $G^0$ is $T$-invariant and $G/G^0$ is totally disconnected.
 Let $\T:G/G^0\to G/G^0$ be the automorphism corresponding to $T$.
-Then from Lemma \ref{Chab}, $\T$ is distal on $\Sub_{G/G^0}$.
+Then from Lemma \ref{Chab}, $\T$ acts distally on $\Sub_{G/G^0}$.
 Hence, from the assertion in Step 1, $C(\T)$ and $C(\T^{-1})$ are trivial.
 Therefore, $C(T)\cup C(T^{-1})\subset G^0$.
 As $K$ is totally disconnected and normal in $G^0$, by Lemma 2.2 of \cite{Sh19}, it is central in $G^0$ (this also follows from Theorem $1'$ of \cite{I}).
 Now $\Sub_K=\Sub^a_K$.
 From Step 1, if $T$ acts distally on $\Sub^a_K$, we get that $T$ acts distally on $K$.
 Now it is enough to show that $T$ acts distally on $G/K$.
-As $T$ acts distally on $\Sub_{G/K}$, replacing $G$ by $G/K$ and $T$ by the corresponding automorphism on $G/K$ we may assume that $G$ is a connected Lie group without any nontrivial compact subgroup.
+As $T$ acts distally on $\Sub_{G/K}$, replacing $G$ by $G/K$ and $T$ by the corresponding automorphism of $G/K$, we may assume that $G$ is a connected Lie group without any nontrivial compact normal subgroup.
+We have also assumed that $T$ acts distally on $\Sub_G$.
+We want to show that $T$ is distal.

-{\bf Step 3:} Now we prove a more general statement: If $G$ is a connected Lie group and if $T$ acts distally on the largest compact connected central subgroup of $G$ and if $T\in\nc$, then $T$ is distal.
+{\bf Step 3:} We prove a more general statement: If $G$ is any connected Lie group, $T\in\Aut(G)$ acts distally on the largest compact connected central subgroup of $G$ and if $T\in\nc$, then $T$ is distal.

 Assume that $G$ and $T$ are as above.
 By Lemma \ref{central-cpt}\,$(2)$, both $C(T)$ and $C(T^{-1})$ are closed, and hence, simply connected and nilpotent.